Stremax-Team/stremax-lang/examples/README.md

 1. No support for contract syntax and blockchain-specific features.
 2. Limited type system (no custom types or type annotations).
 3. No support for functions or function calls.
-4. Block scoping is not fully implemented (variables defined in blocks are accessible outside).
-5. No support for arrays or maps.
+4. No support for arrays or maps.
-6. String and integer concatenation is not supported.
+5. String and integer concatenation is not supported.
-7. No direct support for boolean literals (true/false).
-8. Only the last expression's result is returned.
+6. Only the last expression's result is returned.
-9. No debugging or verbose output options in the CLI.
+7. No debugging or verbose output options in the CLI.

+## Recent Improvements

+1. **Block Scoping**: Variables defined in blocks are now properly scoped and not accessible outside their blocks.
+2. **Boolean Literals**: Direct support for boolean literals (true/false) has been added.
+3. **Logical Operators**: Support for logical AND (&&) and OR (||) operators with short-circuit evaluation has been implemented.

 These limitations will be addressed in future versions of Stremax-Lang.